saibotsivad/sync-package-description-cli/README.md

 sync-package-description
 ```

-To the file `.git/hooks/pre-push` in your repo.
+Add that to the file `.git/hooks/pre-push` in your repo.

+## global git hook

 For a global solution, based on [this Stackoverflow answer](http://stackoverflow.com/questions/2293498/git-commit-hooks-global-settings).